Dipang-bhadrecha/Dipang-bhadrecha/README.md

   <b>Connect with govvernment and take a leverage</b></br>
   Additionally, leveraging an existing government system that tracks Aadhaar details of crew members going fishing, we can integrate this API into our network.
 This allows us to cross-reference and verify employee status with accurate and official government records, making it easier to identify and prevent fraudulent activities.
 This network fosters transparency and protects both business owners and legitimate job seekers from fraudulent activities.

-- [Project 2](link-to-project): A brief description of what this project is about.
-- [Project 3](link-to-project): A brief description of what this project is about.

 ## Contact With Me: